zlkurka/fly-fish/change_ideas.md

 # Ideas for future changes
+## Long-term vision
+- Migrate to Godot
+- Point-and-click style
+- Pixel graphics (will probably have to enlist some help)
 ## Modifications
 ### Market
 - What if it was inspired by the Pike Place Market?
 Idk how but that'd be cool.